kuzzleio/kuzzle-build/CONTRIBUTING.md

 * Make sure that `setup.sh` is in sync with the Kuzzle Analytics proxy (http://analytics.kuzzle.io/) so that the analytics still work.
-* Make sure that New Relic is in sync with the new version of `setup.sh`.
+* Make sure that New Relic probes are aware of the new version of `setup.sh`.
+* Make sure that the alert mails are still properly pushed by the Analytics Proxy.